ionic-team/ionic-docs/src/pages/es/intro.md

 ## Ionic CLI

 The official [Ionic CLI](/docs/cli), or Command Line Interface, is a tool that quickly scaffolds Ionic apps and provides a number of helpful commands to Ionic developers.
 In addition to installing and updating Ionic, the CLI comes with a built-in development server, build and debugging tools, and much more.
-If you are an [Ionic Appflow](#ionic-appflow) member, the CLI can be used to perform cloud builds and deployments, and administer your account.
+If you are an [Appflow](#ionic-appflow) member, the CLI can be used to perform cloud builds and deployments, and administer your account.

 ## Compatibilidad de Framework